kamangir/awesome-bash-cli/bash/bootstrap/config/README.md

 ## [aws.json](./template/aws.json)

-`aws.json` is excluded from git - create it using [template/aws.json](./template/aws.json) - to complete the `rds` section create a database as follows:
+to complete the `rds` section create a database as follows:

 1. go to `AWS Management Console` -> `RDS` -> `Create database`.